InsultingPros/KFStory/docs/README.md

   * Dictionary size:      32 KB
   * Word size:            258

 This allow archives to be opened in windows explorer.
-I could go for *.rar or *.7z instead, but size savings are not that significant, and end users should have 3rd party apps to open them.
+I could go for *.rar or *.7z instead, but size savings are not that significant, and end users must have 3rd party apps to open them.
 So not worth it imo.

 * All list entries follow the same format:
   * **Title**: map name.